How to Cook Healthy for Your Kids

 It may seem like a no-brainer, but giving your kids a balanced breakfast and a midday meal that is high in protein and paired with complex carbohydrates, and healthy fats, is vital to their concentration at school, and to feeling full longer.
 In lieu of sugary cereals, Marsh likes to make oatmeal out of steel-cut oats or whole oats and mix in chopped almonds, fruit, or applesauce as a way to get other healthy ingredients into their meal.

 The benefit of eating a meal high in protein and good carbohydrates is that blood sugar levels in your kids won’t spike and dip the way they would if you made them something sugary.
 For lunch, choose something with protein containing the amino acid tyrosine, which is good for concentration and keeping the body fueled.
-Foods that contain this nutrient include tuna, seafood, turkey, legumes, and tofu.
+Foods that contain this nutrient include chicken, turkey, tuna, seafood, legumes, and tofu.

 And, if you are looking for a way to get your picky eater to try new, healthier things, get them into the kitchen and cooking.
 When they are personally involved you have the best shot at getting them to try new things.